 If you want to know more about exactly what happened on July 14, here is a rather graphic newspaper article (don't read it if you're squeamish or might be triggered by descriptions of violence) published soon after the event and now archived in the British Library.

-For a fascinating description of the French Revolution by a royal eyewitness, here is an account of events from October 1789 through June 1795 written by Marie-Thérèse, the oldest daughter of King Louis XVI and Queen Marie-Antoinette, and the only one of their children to survive until adulthood.
+For a fascinating although chilling description of the French Revolution by a royal eyewitness, here is an account of events from October 1789 through June 1795 written by Marie-Thérèse, the oldest daughter of King Louis XVI and Queen Marie-Antoinette, and the only one of their children to survive to adulthood.

 Find out Bastille Day's biggest parties: Firemen's Balls